 The disciples would “see” this event - only by faith.
 Only Christ has “ascended” to this place “within the Father’s glory.”
 No one else!

 Psalm 24:3-4 “Who may ascend into the hill of the LORD?
 Or who may stand in His holy place?
 He who has clean hands and a pure heart . . .”

-This description fits only one Being - Jesus the Christ.
-He is the only One who could or had “ascended” into the very heart of God.
+The description fits only one Being - Jesus the Christ.
+Only Christ “has clean hands and a pure heart.”
+He is the only One who could, or had, “ascended” into the very heart of God.

 1 Timothy 6:14 “ . . . keep this command without spot or blame until the appearing of our Lord Jesus Christ, which God will bring about in his own time-- God, the blessed and only Ruler, the King of kings and Lord of lords, who alone is immortal and who lives in unapproachable light, whom no one has seen or can see.
 To him be honor and might forever.
 Amen.

 Jesus our LORD came from this “unapproachable light.”

 Enoch, Elijah and Moses may have been transported into the heavenly dimension, but still never have entered the “unapproachable light.”

 John 20:17 “Jesus said to her, ‘Do not cling to Me, for I have not yet ascended to My Father; but go to My brethren and say to them, “I am ascending to My Father and your Father, and to My God and your God.”’”